Weragin/Newton-s-quadratic-root-finding/README.md

 TBA

 # Features
-We only have the function for approximating roots of a quadratic polynoial right now
+We only have the function for approximating roots of a quadratic polynomial right now.